 As already mentioned, the upper back forms joints with the ribs.
 Sometimes these joints can get stiff or overstrained.
 Stress can create changes in our breathing patterns, and chronic respiratory conditions, like asthma, may do the same.
 Or occasionally a cough or cold may cause a more acute issue.
 The diaphragm muscle, forming the floor of this section of the spine, is also an area that may receive overstrain, or be used poorly.
 This is also an area that can be helped with Osteopathy.

 There are numerous mechanical issues that can arise in the upper back.
 Osteopathy will assess these structures, and carry out treatment to improve their function.
 Thereby gaining relief for the patient.
 Treatment consists of a wide variety of soft tissue massage and Osteopathic manipulation techniques.
+You may also try kratom for pain relief, but you should be careful with kratom dose.

 The following exercise can help you mobilise this area, and if used regularly, should help maintain better breathing patterns, and better mechanics in the upper back.
 So hopefully very little discomfort as a result.